Bijikyu/web-ui/README.md

 cp .env.example .env
 ```
 Edit `.env` with your preferred text editor and add your API keys
+Set `CODEX=True` if the container will run without internet connectivity

 3. Run with Docker:
 ```bash